 The Packaging .:

-The Adventure Force Water Strike: Spiral Blast, comes minimally packaged in a stand/based box to allow the water blaster to stand upright on a shelf with a cardboard wrap that loops over the top of the body.
+The Adventure Force Water Strike: Spiral Blast comes minimally packaged in a stand/based box to allow the water blaster to stand upright on a shelf with a cardboard wrap that loops over the top of the body.
 Plastic fastener ties are positioned at key points on the handle, body, and pump that keep the water blaster attached to the box.
 Thanks to the design, the Adventure Force Water Strike: Spiral Blast's grip region is open and can be felt without needing to remove the packaging.

 The front of the packaging (on the water blaster's right side) notes that the Adventure Force Water Strike: Spiral Blast "Double spiral streams".
 The advertised range on the packaging is 34'.
-There are panels on the back of the packagng explaining operation of its pump-action blasting.
+There are panels on the back of the packaging explaining operation of its pump-action blasting.
 The box, itself, feels sufficiently sturdy.

 Design .: